Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Setup

-An example of the matrix elements of the density matrix $\rho_{lm}$ is shown in Fig.~\ref{fig:DensityMatrix} for a chain of length $L=100$ and a spin helix of wavelength $\lambda=8$ and phase $\phi=0$.
-When $\lambda$ is an integer, the density matrix is periodic, $\rho_{lm}=\rho_{l+\lambda,m+\lambda}$.
-It is also largely local: the off-diagonal elements fall off rapidly.
+An example of the matrix elements of the density matrix $\rho_{lm}$ is shown in Fig.~\ref{fig:DensityMatrix} for a chain of length $L=96$, a spin helix of wavelength $\lambda=8$, phase $\phi=0$, and open boundary conditions.
+When $\lambda$ is an integer, the density matrix in the thermodynamic limit is periodic, satisfying $\rho_{lm}=\rho_{l+\lambda,m+\lambda}$.
+It is also largely local, with the off-diagonal elements falling off rapidly.
 This fall-off can be understood as a consequence of the product of $\langle \sigma_i^z\rangle$ terms in Eq.~(\ref{rhospin}).
-Since there are sites where $|\langle\sigma_i^z\rangle|\neq 1$, this product always has magnitude less than 1, and leads to exponentially-falling correlations.
-Moreover if there is a site where $\langle \sigma_j^z\rangle=0$ the density matrix has no non-zero elements with $|l-m|>\lambda$.
+Since there are sites where $|\langle\sigma_i^z\rangle|\neq 1$, this product always has a magnitude less than 1, leading to exponentially falling correlations.
+Moreover, if there is a site where $\langle \sigma_j^z\rangle=0$, the density matrix has no nonzero elements with $|l-m|>\lambda$.

 The structure when $\lambda$ is not an integer is more complicated.
 A rational $\lambda=p/q$ (where $p$ and $q$ are relatively prime) yields a density matrix with periodicity $p$.
-Irrational $\lambda$ gives a quasi-periodic behavior.
+Irrational $\lambda$ gives a quasiperiodic behavior.
 Regardless, the elements $\rho_{lm}$ are very small when $|l-m|\gg\lambda$.
-We will restrict our analysis to the case of integer $\lambda$, and leave exploration of the more general cases to the future.
+We will restrict our analysis to the case of integer $\lambda$ and leave exploration of the more general cases to the future.